mitchv2020/mitchv2020/README.md

 I know batch the most but im still not that great with it.
 I have started learning python in school recently so hopefully i get better at that.

+I am currently also working on some simple VRChat avatars with LordNikon [Here](https://www.fiverr.com/mitchv2020/make-simple-vrchat-avatars)

 If you want to message me here is my Discord: [mitchv2020#5697](https://discord.com/users/330282620833366016)

 thats basically all i have to say so yeah. cya!